 While there's constant pressure pushing in on the foundation, there's no equalizing pressure pushing out!
 If the outside pressure is greater than the strength of your walls, they will begin to fail.

 Cracks in the masonry are usually the first sign of wall failure.
 Then sections of the wall can actually start to buckle, bow, and tilt inwards.
 Left unchecked, this damage will worsen and can even result in walls that totally collapse.
 The good news is that the foundation damage mentioned above can be repaired using proven, long-lasting techniques that are much more affordable than the total foundation replacement.

 We often use a wall anchor system to stabilize bowing buckling walls.
 Once a series of these wall anchors have been installed, the system can be gradually tightened to return damaged walls to their original straight, plumb orientation a little bit at a time.

 In some cases, homeowners may want bowing and/or tilting walls to be straightened right away as opposed to gradually, so that all or part of the basement can be finished -- or perhaps they may want to completely correct foundation wall problems so that the house can be put on the market.

 Regardless of the reason, basement walls can be excavated and straightened immediately rather than waiting to tighten the walls periodically.

-At The Basement Doctor of Cincinnati, we recommend correcting damage done to failing foundation walls with the GeoLock® Wall Anchor System.
+At The Basement Doctor of Cincinnati, we recommend correcting the damage done to failing foundation walls with the GeoLock® Wall Anchor System.